BoscoZhangers/PocketRPG/README.md

-# 🎮 Pokémon RPG
+# 🎮 Pocket RPG
-*A Java-based console RPG inspired by the world of Pokémon*
+*A Java-based console RPG heavily inspired by the world of Pokémon*

 ---